Ergodicity breaking provably robust to arbitrary perturbations

 The PXP models are prototypical examples of models that host quantum many-body scars~\cite{serbyn2021review,papic2021review,Moudgalya2022review}.
 Similarly, the effective Hamiltonian $H_0$~\eqref{eq:effective-ham} also has scars.
 These scars are simple product states where each site has some neighbours in the state $|0\rangle$ and some in the state $|1\rangle$.
 Two such states are pictured in Fig.~\ref{fig:scars}.
-Because no spins are flippable, these states have energy 0 under $H_0$.
-We remark that $H_0$ is mapped to $-H_0$ by the global application of $Z$, so energy 0 is exactly in the middle of the spectrum of $H_0$ \footnote{We can furthermore show that the ground state $H_0$ has finite energy density using a variational argument: The state with $|+\rangle = \frac{1}{\sqrt{2}}(|0\rangle + |1\rangle)$ states on even vertices and $|0\rangle$ states on odd vertices has $\langle \psi|\tilde{X}_v|\psi\rangle=1$ for even vertices and $\langle \psi|\tilde{X}_v|\psi\rangle=0$ for odd vertices, giving $\langle \tilde{X}_v\rangle =\frac{1}{2}$ on average.
+Because no spins are flippable, these states are energy $0$ eigenstates of $H_0$.
+We remark that $H_0$ is mapped to $-H_0$ by the global application of $Z$, so energy 0 is exactly in the middle of the spectrum of $H_0$ \footnote{We can furthermore show that the ground state of $H_0$ has finite energy density using a variational argument: The state with $|+\rangle = \frac{1}{\sqrt{2}}(|0\rangle + |1\rangle)$ states on even vertices and $|0\rangle$ states on odd vertices has $\langle \psi|\tilde{X}_v|\psi\rangle=1$ for even vertices and $\langle \psi|\tilde{X}_v|\psi\rangle=0$ for odd vertices, giving $\langle \tilde{X}_v\rangle =\frac{1}{2}$ on average, where $\tilde{X}_v = X_v (P^{0000}_v + P^{1111}_v)$ is the conditional spin flip operator.
 Therefore, the true ground state has energy $E<-h L^2/2$}.
 Despite this, these states have no entanglement, as they are simply product states, which violates the expectation that states in the middle of the spectrum should have large entanglement.
 Therefore, we may call them examples of many-body scars.
 In the dual picture of domain walls, these states look like ``foliations'' of parallel non-contractible loops, as shown in Fig.~\ref{fig:scars}.
 Because the loops are densely packed, no loop can fluctuate without creating intersections with its neighbouring loops, which would violate our emergent (prethermal) conservation law.